 On to Plan B!
 This time, we individually-wrapped the s’mores with the aluminum foil.
 This worked much better!
 Tightly-wrapped s’mores held together much better than the long sheets did.

 Under my close supervision, the students used the iron to make their s’mores.
 The first couple of s’mores didn’t melt very well, even after we turned up the iron to the highest setting.
-We found that the s’mores melted best when they were “baked” on one side for 30 seconds, then flipped over for another 30 seconds.
-We pressed down on the iron to help increase the heat, and we did 2-3 flips per s’more.
+We found that the s’mores melted best when they were “baked” on one side for 60 seconds, then flipped over for another 60 seconds.
+We pressed down on the iron to help increase the heat.
+We did two flips per s’more, for a total of about 4 minutes per s’more.

 This activity took much longer than I had planned, but it went a little more quickly when we discovered that we could cook two s’mores at a time under the iron.